eduardo-w-bandeira/glosvar/_under_consideration.md

 - length <=> len
 - lokals <=> locals
 - map <=> map
-    - No change, because this function is not usually used, since list comprehensions are more readable.
+    - No change, since this function is not usually used, since list comprehensions are more readable.
 - maks <=> max
 - memo_view <=> memoryview
 - myn <=> min